Integrating with Dwolla’s Powerful White-Label ACH Payouts Solution

 Creating a Customer Record

-Once you’ve set up a testing account, you’ll begin by creating a customer record, which requires at least a full name and email address for each user you’d like to transfer funds to.
+After creating a test account, your process to an ACH integration with Dwolla begins by creating a customer record which requires at least a full name and email address for each user you’d like to transfer funds to.
 Once the customer record is created, you will find the customer object URL in the location header.

-Pro tip: To enhance Dwolla’s ability to monitor fraud, we strongly recommend providing the IP address of the end-user accessing your app as the ipAddress parameter.
+Pro tip: To enhance your ability to monitor fraud, we strongly recommend providing the IP address of the end-user accessing your app as the ipAddress parameter.
+We also have additional integrations to help with risk management.

 - Bank account